 New York Hip Hop

 Now a mogul in hip-hop, Jay-Z has become the most idolized and admired rapper of our time.
-Beginning under the wing of Jaz-O, but with Dame Dash and Biggs, he founded Roc-A-Fella Records, as Jay-Z’s career in hip-hop began to take off following the release of Reasonable Doubt.
-Gradually rising to hip-hop prominence, Jay-Z would eventually become the all-time great, with catalog of classics like The Blueprint, The Black Album, Vol. 2… Hard Knock Life.
+Beginning under the wing of Jaz-O, but alongside Dame Dash and Biggs, Jay-Z would later create Roc-A-Fella Records.
+Jay-Z’s career in hip-hop began to take off following the release of Reasonable Doubt.
+Gradually rising to hip-hop prominence, Jay-Z would eventually become the all-time great, with a catalog of classics like The Blueprint, The Black Album, Vol. 2… Hard Knock Life, and Magna Carta… Holy Grail.

-Debuting with one of the greatest hip-hop albums of all-time, Illmatic, Nas’ lyrical ability and artistic approach has given not dull moment in hip-hop.
-From 1994’s Illmatic, to the Grammy nominated King’s Disease II released in 2021, Nas has stayed persistent and consistent throughout his time in hip-hop.
+Debuting with one of the greatest hip-hop albums of all-time, Illmatic, Nas’ lyrical ability and artistic approach has given the Queensbridge native not a dull moment in hip-hop.
+From 1994’s Illmatic, to the Grammy nominated King’s Disease II released in 2021, Nas has stayed persistent and consistent throughout his time in the rap game.

 3. Notorious BIG

 To many, the Notorious BIG, or Biggie Smalls, is the greatest rapper to have ever lived.
-Unfortunately, due to the East Coast vs West Coast beef, Notorious BIG’s life and career was cut short, long before he reaped all the praise for his work, leaving the world only two classic albums, Ready to Die and Life After Death.
+Unfortunately, due to the East Coast vs West Coast beef, Notorious BIG’s life and career was cut short, long before he reaped all the praise for his work.
+Due to his death, Notorious BIG would only bless the world with two albums, but two classic albums, Ready to Die and Life After Death.

-Overlooking any controversy or personal problems, DMX had one of the greatest careers of hip-hop history.
+Overlooking any controversy or personal problems, DMX had one of the greatest careers in hip-hop history.
 A long list of hits, like “Ruff Ryders’ Anthem,” “Slippin'”, “Party Up (Up in Here),” “What These Bitches Want,” “What’s My Name?,” “X Gon’ Give It to Ya,” and “Where the Hood At?”, at his best and in his prime DMX was untouchable.
+At the height of his career DMX was viewed as an icon, hip-hop royalty, a movie star, and much more walking inspiration for many.

 5. Run DMC

-Three of hip-hop’s first true icons, Run DMC were the number one artists of the 1980s.
+Three of hip-hop’s first true icons, Run DMC were the number one artists of the 1980s, and brought hip hop culture outside of the urban neighborhoods.
 Growing up in Hollis, Queens, Run DMC became the first of their kind influencing styles and fashion throughout pop and urban culture.

 6. LL Cool J

 Icons, legends, pioneers, the Beastie Boys were one of a kind.
-Forming as band during the start of the 1980s, and later implementing hip-hop into their music, Ad-Rock, Mike D, and MCA would solidify the Beastie Boys stance in hip-hop history with the forever classic Licensed to Ill, and continuing to release classics and fan favorites well into the late 1990s with Hello Nasty.
+Forming as band during the start of the 1980s, and later implementing hip-hop into their music, Ad-Rock, Mike D, and MCA would solidify the Beastie Boys stance in hip-hop history with the forever classic Licensed to Ill.
+Following the release, the Beastie Boys would continue to release classics and fan favorites well into the late 1990s with Hello Nasty.

-Introduced to the world during the late 2000s and early 2010s, but first with Gucci Mane, as she was only viewed as a mixtape artist.
-Following her stint with Gucci Mane, she joined Lil Wayne’s Young Money and would eventually become one of the world’s most notable pop stars.
+Introduced to the world during the late 2000s, but first with Gucci Mane, as she was only viewed as a mixtape artist.
+Following her stint with Gucci Mane, Nicki Minaj joined Lil Wayne’s Young Money and would eventually become one of the world’s most notable pop stars.
 After millions of records sold and gaining millions of fans worldwide, it can be debated if Nicki Minaj is the greatest female hip hop artist of all-time.
 As of today, Nicki Minaj is still releasing music and is still relevant with high ranking status of today’s rap game.

 11. A Tribe Called Quest